Eric-Lars-68/learning-games/drama-jeopardy/QA.md

+## Deployment notes

+Pipeline: Claude drafts → GitHub stores → Netlify auto-deploys on push → iframe embed in a Canvas page.

+### Gotchas, in the order they bit

+**Netlify team protection is on by default.** A protected site redirects every request to `app.netlify.com/edge-access` for a login, so the Canvas iframe shows a grey box and the console reports a `frame-ancestors` CSP violation plus a 401.
+The error names `app.netlify.com`, not your site, which sends you hunting in the wrong place.
+Fix: Project configuration → Access & security → turn team protection off.

+**Test in a browser where you are logged out of Netlify.** Signed in, a protected site looks fine and you learn nothing.
+Students have no Netlify account, so the logged-out view is the only true test.
+Keep a second browser for this, or use a private window.

+**Canvas keeps `sandbox` and `loading` on the iframe.** Verified — it does not strip them. `sandbox="allow-scripts allow-same-origin"` is what lets the game write to `localStorage`.
+Drop `allow-same-origin` and progress saving fails silently.

+### Setup checklist for the next game

+- [ ] `index.html` at the publish root; build command empty, publish
+      directory `.`
+- [ ] Rename the Netlify site before pasting any URL into Canvas — renaming changes the URL
+- [ ] Load the bare Netlify URL and play one clue before touching Canvas
+- [ ] Paste the fragment via the Canvas `</>` HTML editor, not the rich text view
+- [ ] Check the saved page logged out, then in Canvas Student View
+- [ ] Play a clue, reload, confirm the progress counter persisted
+- [ ] Look at it on a phone — the iframe is a fixed 1050px tall

+### Known limits

+`localStorage` is per browser and per device.
+A student who starts in a lab and finishes on a phone loses the counter.
+Fine for practice; do not use the in-game count as evidence of completion.

+### Repo structure for multiple games

+One repo, one Netlify site, a folder per game:
 # Local verification: From Script to Stage

 Verified September 18, 2026.
 These are local checks, not evidence of Canvas import or live student access.